my-dudhwala/ESP_IPv6/Readme.md

 I (52406) example: DNS lookup succeeded.
 IP=93.184.216.34 I (52407) example: ... allocated socket
 ```
+##### 20/09/2023

+  - esp_http_client (Built-in example)

+    > IDF 4.4.5
+    > Errors:
+    > E (13733) esp-tls: [sock=54] select() timeout
+    > E (13734) TRANSPORT_BASE: Failed to open a new connection: 32774
+    > E (13735) HTTP_CLIENT: Connection failed, sock < 0
+    > E (13740) HTTP_CLIENT: HTTP GET request failed: ESP_ERR_HTTP_CONNECT
 ## Menuconfig: Every Setting About IPv6 - 20/09/2023

-**Note:** For this, I have searched the IDF article (link is given below) about all IPv6 menuconfig options.
-If you don't know about menuconfig, you are probably not using IDF.
-In IDF, there is a long GUI setting to configure ESP code automatically.
-If you are using IDF and don't know menuconfig, enter `idf.py menuconfig` in cmd (Windows), and you will know it soon in your ESP IDF journey...!
-I am sorry if you are not using CLI, and yeah, the configuration menu is also available in VS Code, IDF extension..., but CLI is faster than VS code.
-I use VS code for editing the code only.
-Thanks.
+**Note:** I've conducted thorough research on IPv6 menuconfig options within the IDF, and you can find the details in the IDF article (link provided below).
+If you're unfamiliar with menuconfig, it's likely that you're not working with IDF.
+In IDF, there's an extensive GUI setting that allows for automatic configuration of ESP code.
+For those using IDF and looking to explore menuconfig, simply enter `idf.py menuconfig` in the command prompt (Windows), and you'll quickly familiarize yourself with it on your ESP IDF journey.
+I apologize if you're not using the command-line interface (CLI), but it's generally faster than using VS Code.
+Personally, I prefer to use VS Code solely for code editing.
+Thanks for your understanding..

 [ESP IDF menuconfig](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html#configuration-options-reference)